samrogerrs/MTRX2700-Assignment-2/README.md

   - **MacOS:** [CuteCom](https://cutecom.sourceforge.io/)

 ### Hardware Requirements
-- **One or Two STM32F3 Discovery Boards**
+- **One STM32F3 Discovery Boards**
-  - Two boards are required for **Exercise 3E** and **Integration**, connected via serial communication.
-- **3 x 30AWG female to female jumper cables**
-  - Required to connect the two boards in the aforementioned tasks
-  - They are relatively cheap, and available at [Core Electronics](https://core-electronics.com.au/female-to-female-dupont-line-40-pin-10cm-24awg.html?gad_source=1&gclid=Cj0KCQjw4v6-BhDuARIsALprm32sz4oCAe0GOuz8QdB3mVvDaUouCLKruWdyOYjAz_SCJl4C5ngxbRAaAuPGEALw_wcB)
+  - All modules and integration can be completed with a single STM32F3Discovery board and a virtual connection via USB to PC or Laptop for serial communication.

 ## Installation & Setup
 ### STM32CubeIDE Installation